How to Make Perfect French Press Coffee Every Time

 Pro Tip: When pouring the last cup, stop before you reach the very bottom of the press.
 The last ounce contains most of the sediment.

-I've been using the Bodum Chambord French Press since 2001—first at Purple Café in Seattle, then for 18 years at home.
+I've been using the Bodum Chambord French Press since 2001—first in professional cafe settings, then for 18 years at home.
 It's survived thousands of brewing cycles and still works perfectly.
 The borosilicate glass is heat-resistant and doesn't retain flavors, the stainless steel frame is nearly indestructible, and replacement parts are readily available if needed.

 Solution: Let your water cool to 200°F after boiling.
 Wait 30-45 seconds, or use a thermometer or temperature-controlled kettle.